Chocolate Macarons

 ingredients to make chocolate macarons

-• Cocoa Powder: Adds chocolate flavor to the macaron shells.
+• Cocoa Powder: Adds chocolate flavor.

 • Granulated Sugar: Stabilizes the whipped egg whites by helping to form a strong and stable meringue that holds its shape when piped.